What’s With The Balikbayan Box?

 2. What’s in it?

 a.
-If the person is migrating to another country, it contains Filipino necessities that he can’t live without–items that he can’t find in the country he’s moving to.
-Examples are bagoong (shrimp paste), a tabo (bathroon dipper), and Filipino food items.
+If the person is migrating to another country, it contains Filipino necessities that he can’t easily find in the country he’s moving to.
+Examples are bagoong (fermented shrimp paste), a tabo (bathroon dipper), and other Filipino food items.

 b.
-If the person is just on vacation, the box most likely contains pasalubong (gifts) for his friends and relatives who live in the country they’re visiting.
+If the person is just on vacation, the box most likely contains pasalubong (gifts) for his friends and relatives who live in the country he’s visiting.

 c.
-If the person is on his way back to the Philippines, it contains the items he shopped for, especially after realizing that his first check-in luggage is already full.
+If the person is on his way back to the Philippines, it contains the pasalubong for loved ones, souvenirs he collected during the trip, and many other items he bought for himself.

 3. What is pasalubong?

-Yes, pasalubong and gift giving is a huge thing in our culture.
-I understand where you’re coming from.
-I travel several times a year, and sometimes I’m tired of buying pasalubong because it means I have to spend one whole day of my three-day trip just shopping for souvenirs for my long list of relatives and friends.
-Although I think in a western and modern point of view, I try to understand the concept of pasalubong in the traditional Filipino’s mindset: In a third-world country, not everyone is privileged to travel around the world, so a traveler gives his friends and relatives something from the trip to show his thoughtfulness and generosity.
-Many conservative families also see it as a sign of good values and upbringing.
-A traveler who gives pasalubong is revered as a person who shares his blessings.
+Yes.
+Some of my friends even buy pasalubong for every relative, officemate, and gym buddy.
+It can be frustrating.
+I travel several times a year, and sometimes I’m tired of buying pasalubong because it means I have to spend hours to a whole day of my three-day trip to shop for souvenirs for my long list of relatives and friends.
+One thing I learned growing up in a third-world country is that not everyone is privileged to travel internationally, so giving pasalubong is a way of sharing your blessings.
+A traveler who gives pasalubong is revered as a person who is kind and generous.

-5. What if you have absolutely no time to shop for souvenirs and pasalubong?
+5. What if you have absolutely no time to shop for pasalubong?

 It happens to me all the time.
-My practical technique is to purchase several boxes of chocolates or food in one go.
-I give one box per family or group.
-Some Filipino travelers do the same thing, but they end up buying dozens of boxes of chocolates.
-They hoard extra boxes just in case someone who isn’t on the list asks for pasalubong.
+My technique is to purchase several boxes of chocolates in one go.
+I give one box per family or group instead of buying individual items per person.
+My parents would even buy extra pasalubong just in case they forget someone.

 6. What?!
 People actually ask for pasalubong?

 Yes.
-I know it’s rude to demand gifts, but some Filipinos don’t mean any harm when they ask for gifts.
-It’s just their way of saying, “Hey, don’t forget about me when you’ve traveled the world!” or something like that.
-I admit that I get annoyed when people expect pasalubong every single time I travel.
+In many cultures it’s rude to demand presents, but Filipinos don’t mean any harm when they ask for pasalubong.
+It’s just their way of saying, “Hey, don’t forget about me when you’ve traveled the world!”

-7. Don’t you have a regular duffel bag or luggage?
+7. Don’t you have a duffel bag or regular luggage for those items?

 8. Isn’t a huge box difficult to carry and transport?

 Absolutely!
-I hate balikbayan boxes.
-I prefer a regular luggage with a proper handle and wheels, but most Filipinos love the idea of bringing home a box.
+I have a lot-hate relationship with balikbayan boxes.
+I prefer a regular luggage with a proper handle and wheels, but most Filipinos love the idea of bringing home a balikbayan box.
 I think it’s because it resembles a giant gift box.
-You take it home to an excited family waiting for pasalubong, then you rip the box in front of everyone and distribute the gifts you bought.
+When I was a little girl, my sister and I excitedly waited for our parents to return from their US trip.
+As soon as we spotted the balikbayan box, we would rip it open and go through all the pasalubong.
 It’s like Christmas day!

 9. Why does it look like crap?

 It’s cheap, bulky, and packaged with lots of tape and rope.
-The airport security and baggage team would toss them around like a ball, so they end up looking like crap.
-I’ve even seen a balikbayan box that was so mangled that you could see the contents—Nike Jordans, M&Ms and all—before the owner could pick it up.
+In transit, they get tossed around like a ball, so they end up looking like crap.
+I’ve even seen a balikbayan box that was so mangled you could see the contents—Nike Jordans, M&Ms and all—before the owner even picked it up.

 10. I’m not Filipino.
 May I try using a balikbayan box for my flight back home?